 Green diamond

-- Color variations: greyish-green, yellowish-green, blueish-green, brownish-green
+- Colour variations: greyish-green, yellowish-green, blueish-green, brownish-green

 - Meaning: Believed to embody the essence of life, green diamonds promote youth, vitality and balance.
 Green is also the colour of faith and truth and is often associated with loving and healthy relationships.